 Tip #1: Start Small

 Kitchen scraps (especially those with a high sugar content) may attract a lot of ants right from the beginning but not some other decomposer species.
-A good tip if we're beginning with this composting thing is to start with a small amount.
+A good tip if you're beginning with this composting thing is to start with a small amount.

 Observe the re-actions of the microbial diversity & local insects around.
 Then, we can work it up from there.
 Too much scraps right from the start may attract extra visitors like the ants to help with the munching.
 Billions of them really.